lcharleslaing/create-sveltekit-pwa/README.md

 ## Created Directories/Files

-1. Created files or if they exist, they will be prepended to.
+1. Created/Modified files or if they exist, they will be prepended to.
     1. ```app.html``` (If it exists, it will prepend the current file)
     2. ```manifest.json``` (If it exists, it will prepend the current file)
     3. ```service-worker.js``` (If it exists, it will prepend the current file)